Have you ever wished that someone could just tell you how to make money in the stock market?

 Why VOO?
 It’s because VOO is the ticker for the Vanguard S&P 500 ETF.
 In other words, it gives you a way of owning “the market”.

-Buffett has long endorsed the idea that unless you’re a professional investor, the best thing you can invest is simply to “buy the market”.
+Buffett has long endorsed the idea that unless you’re a professional investor, the best way to invest is simply to “buy the market”.
 Unless you can dedicate a full-time effort to researching each investment, then he advises it’s best to invest in the market as a whole (which has made a 9.8% average annual rate of return going back almost 100 years).

 He believes it so strongly that he even once made a $500,000 bet that no hedge fund managers could outperform the Vanguard market ETF over a 10-year period.
 In other words, he thought simply buying and holding the market would give a better return than investing with a high-priced, posh hedge fund.